Perez hits 2 of Royals’ 5 homers in 6-2 victory over Cubs

 UP NEXT

-Royals left-hander Kris Bubic (3-6, 5.09 ERA) and Cubs right-hander Keegan Thompson (3-2, 2.21 ERA) start on Saturday.
-Bubic will look to rebound after giving up seven runs and nine hits in 1 ⅓ innings pitched against St. Louis on Sunday.
+Royals left-hander Kris Bubic (3-6, 5.09 ERA) and Cubs right-hander Keegan Thompson (3-2, 2.21 ERA) start Saturday.
+Bubic will look to rebound after giving up seven runs and nine hits in 1 1/3 innings pitched against St. Louis on Sunday.
 Thompson will make his second career start.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports